angr/angr-doc/docs/speed.md

 - *Use the afterburner*.
   While using unicorn, if you add the `UNICORN_THRESHOLD_CONCRETIZATION` state option, angr will accept thresholds after which it causes symbolic values to be concretized so that execution can spend more time in Unicorn.
 Specifically, the following thresholds exist:

-  - `state.se.unicorn.concretization_threshold_memory` - this is the number of times a symbolic variable, stored in memory, is allowed to kick execution out of Unicorn before it is forcefully concretized and forced into Unicorn anyways.
+  - `state.unicorn.concretization_threshold_memory` - this is the number of times a symbolic variable, stored in memory, is allowed to kick execution out of Unicorn before it is forcefully concretized and forced into Unicorn anyways.
-  - `state.se.unicorn.concretization_threshold_registers` - this is the number of times a symbolic variable, stored in a register, is allowed to kick execution out of Unicorn before it is forcefully concretized and forced into Unicorn anyways.
+  - `state.unicorn.concretization_threshold_registers` - this is the number of times a symbolic variable, stored in a register, is allowed to kick execution out of Unicorn before it is forcefully concretized and forced into Unicorn anyways.
-  - `state.se.unicorn.concretization_threshold_instruction` - this is the number of times that any given instruction can force execution out of Unicorn (by running into symbolic data) before any symbolic data encountered at that instruction is concretized to force execution into Unicorn.
+  - `state.unicorn.concretization_threshold_instruction` - this is the number of times that any given instruction can force execution out of Unicorn (by running into symbolic data) before any symbolic data encountered at that instruction is concretized to force execution into Unicorn.

   You can get further control of what is and isn't concretized with the following sets:

-  - `state.se.unicorn.always_concretize` - a set of variable names that will always be concretized to force execution into unicorn (in fact, the memory and register thresholds just end up causing variables to be added to this list).
+  - `state.unicorn.always_concretize` - a set of variable names that will always be concretized to force execution into unicorn (in fact, the memory and register thresholds just end up causing variables to be added to this list).
-  - `state.se.unicorn.never_concretize` - a set of variable names that will never be concretized and forced into Unicorn under any condition.
+  - `state.unicorn.never_concretize` - a set of variable names that will never be concretized and forced into Unicorn under any condition.
-  - `state.se.unicorn.concretize_at` - a set of instruction addresses at which data should be concretized and forced into Unicorn.
+  - `state.unicorn.concretize_at` - a set of instruction addresses at which data should be concretized and forced into Unicorn.
 The instruction threshold causes addresses to be added to this set.

   Once something is concretized with the afterburner, you will lose track of that variable.
   The state will still be consistent, but you'll lose dependencies, as the stuff that comes out of Unicorn is just concrete bits with no memory of what variables they came from.